xdevplatform/SnowBotDev/docs/tutorial.md

 ### Basic menu navigation <a id="navigation" class="tall">&nbsp;</a>

 The Snow Bot is the third of a line of chatbot examples.
 About the only thing in common, code and menu wise, is that there are a set of navigation options that are typically tacked onto the end of a set of Quick Reply options.
 These navigation helpers can include things like 'back', 'home', 'about' and 'help' options.
-Regardless of a chatbot's focus, these are helpful, and generic, features that any chatbot can benefit from.
+Regardless of a chatbot's focus, these are helpful, and generic, features that any chatbot can benefit from:

-'home'
+* Home - Returns users to the 'top' of the menu options.

-'back' that returns the user to the 'parent' option of their current level.
-For example, a list of snow resorts has a parent option of picking bot options.
+* Back - Returns users to the 'parent' option of their current level.
+For example, you are viewing a snow report, the 'Back' option will return you to the resorts list.

+* Help - Returns static text of your choice.
+With the SnowBot, the help command returns a list of support bot commands.

+* Learn - Returns static text of your choice.
+With the SnowBot, the 'learn' command returns a project link, and provides third-party API credits.

 The Snowbot was written with a goal of having common code that can be easily ported to other new bots.
+A next step would be encapsulating these navigation details into it own portable class.

+Here is what the 'packaging' looks like for default options:

 ```
 def build_default_options